It’s not easy to learn on your own. Having teachers who structure your assignments and hold you accountable is really valuable.

 Okay, so you’re convinced, but you’re still a bit unsure about how to go about taking responsibility for your own learning.

 After all, for most of your life up until now, being a good student meant doing your assignments and conquering tests.
-True enough, but we’re confident you can do it!
-Here are our tips for meeting that challenge…
+True enough, but we’re confident you can do it.
+Here are our tips for meeting that challenge.

-So keep learning!
-Not only will it help you on your quest to be admitted to your dream college, it will also make your daily life much more interesting!
+So keep learning.
+Not only will it help you on your quest to be admitted to your dream college, it will also make your daily life much more interesting.

 It’s not easy to learn on your own.
 Having teachers who structure your assignments and hold you accountable is really valuable.
+But it’s an important skill to know how learn on your own as well.

 You only have to check out what admissions officers look for and value in applicants.
 This list of questions that Harvard uses in their application process is representative: